Writing the perfect Google advert takes time, creativity, and countless hours for testing.

 Ad disapproval can happen if an ad includes inappropriate content or plagiarism, or if makes unfounded sweeping statements like “we are the #1 croissant company in the entire world!”

 Google does this to keep the quality of posted ads high.
 If you’re concerned about getting your posts approved, here’s how to get through Google’s approval process.

 What this means for conversion:

-It’s good practice to monitor your ads for broken links and approval.
+It’s good practice to monitor your ads for broken links and approvals.
 However, if you’re working with a larger multi-channel advertising campaign, this can be easier said than done.

-The Repair category of Google Ads suggestions is helpful for internally auditing your AdWords account to make sure it’s well-managed and running smoothly.
+The Repair category of Google Ads recommendations is helpful for internally auditing your Ads account to make sure it’s well-managed and running smoothly.

 - Stay informed about issues with your account.
 If your ads get rejected, you need to know this.
 One, to make a new one, and two, to make sure you know what’s not working to help you make better ads in the future.

 - Keep friction low.
 If links within your ad are broken, you’ll create friction in the path to conversion.
 Knowing if links are not working can help create a more seamless experience.